Drone camera: 4K/60 fps, 150-degree FOV

 DJI FPV drone review: Verdict

-Unlike its other models on our best drones page, the DJI FPV isn’t intended as a camera drone.
+Unlike its other models on our best drones page, such as the DJI Mini 2, the DJI FPV isn’t intended as a camera drone.
 Rather it’s aimed at those who want to get a taste of drone racing.
 That’s why the DJI FPV comes with not only the drone and a controller, but a pair of first-person goggles that puts you in the pilot’s seat.
 And, to help novices, it has three flight modes, from Normal to Oh My Gosh That’s Fast.

 But more than the drone’s speed, the feeling you get when you don the goggles and take to the skies is unlike anything else; that’s reason enough to pick up the DJI FPV.